- What We Do

 - And authentication protects against attacks and builds user trust

-But how, exactly, do SSL certificates affect search engine rankings and more?
+But how do SSL certificates affect search rankings?

 More than just onsite content can have a positive impact on your rankings, traffic, and, potentially, conversions.
 One of these factors is website security.